26 MetalLB in front of the Kubernetes API server #

 This step is valid only if you intend to use an existing RKE2/K3s cluster.

-To use an existing cluster the tls-san flags should be modified and also, servicelb LB should be disabled for K3s.
+To use an existing cluster the tls-san flags should be modified.
+Additionally, the servicelb LB should be disabled for K3s.

 To change the flags for RKE2 or K3s servers, you need to modify either the /etc/systemd/system/rke2.service or /etc/systemd/system/k3s.service file on all the VMs in the cluster, depending on the distribution.